NickolaiBeloguzov/robust-json/README.md

     print(op.active_json)
     # Output: { "simple_key": "simple_value" }

-    # Calling this method with 'discard_active_object' set to True
+    # Calling this method with 'discard_active_object' set to True.
     # makes it completely revert all changes to active object, making it
     # equal to the initial one.